Name: Mark Williams

 In 2000 however it was all to come together for Williams who following the first round exits of Hendry and O’Sullivan was presented with a great opportunity to run deep into the tournament.
 Having won his first three matches comfortably he faced 1998 champion John Higgins in the semi-final in what was truly a clash of the titans.
 Despite being 14-10 down coming into the final session, Williams produced some of his best snooker to run out the 17-15 winner.
 Higgins later said however that he had been unsettled by Williams failing to shake hands with him at the start of this session, something which “completely threw” him.

-Either way, this win earned Williams a place in the final against fellow Welshman Matthew Stevens where again the Crucible was the scene of another fightback.
+Either way, this win earned Williams a place in the final against fellow Welshman Matthew Stevens where again the Crucible was to be the scene of another fightback.
 He came from 13-7 down to emerge as an 18-16 winner and become the first left-hander to won the World Championship.

-Griffiths makes the difference.
+Griffiths makes the difference

 Despite winning the Grand Prix the following season, he failed to take any other trophies and surprisingly lost in the second round of the World Championship to Joe Swail.
 Although his form picked up towards the end of the 2001/2 season when he won back to back ranking titles in Asia, he was to lose the world number 1 spot to Ronnie O’Sullivan for the following season.